 If we all went vegan, the world’s food-related emissions would drop by 70% by 2050 according to a recent report on food and climate in the journal Proceedings of National Academy of Sciences (PNAS).
 The study’s authors from Oxford University put the economic value of these emissions savings at around £440 billion.

 Being vegan doesn’t necessarily mean you’re eating healthily.
 You can chow down on junk food – and miss out on vital nutrients – whether you eat meat or not.
 For example, vegan diets are naturally low in calcium, vitamin D, iron, vitamin B12, zinc and omega-3 fatty acids.
-If you are following a vegan diet it is important to include protein from foods such as nuts, seeds, beans and pulses.
-Of particular note are lentils, chickpeas, tofu and soya versions of milk and yogurt.
-Other good sources include cashew, pistachios, flaxseed, chia and pumpkin seeds, buckwheat and quinoa.
+If you are following a vegan diet it is important to include protein, foods such as beans, lentils, chickpeas, tofu, soya versions of milk and yogurt and peanuts are good vegan sources of protein.
+Nuts and seeds are also valuable and of particular note are cashew, pistachio, flaxseeds, chia seeds and pumpkin seeds.
+Quinoa and buckwheat are often coined pseudo-grains but are in fact seeds - quinoa is especially useful in a vegan diet because it supplies all essential amino acids

 At the same time, some vegan products contain a lot of coconut oil, for example, which is high in saturated fat.
 That said, it’s easy to get the right food balance as a vegan, but you need to be aware of what you’re eating – good advice for omnivores and herbivores alike.